 - Read the fine print.
 Make sure gift cards don't have any extraneous fees.

-One disadvantage is the app is only available on the Apple App Store, but if you’re an iPhone user you won’t have any trouble.
+One disadvantage is the app is only available on the Apple App Store.
 Popular stores see lower discounts.
 However, it’s still a good way to save a few bucks if you’re making a bigger purchase and it’d add up over time.
 We saw much bigger discounts on other retailers such as American Eagle, which offered a 17% discount.
-Pretty great.

 Cardpool is unique in that it offers its gift card exchange service through kiosks.
 These kiosks are usually located inside another store, such as a Target, and you can locate one using Cardpool's online map search feature.
 Once you find a location, simply bring all your unwanted gift cards to that store and swipe them at the machine.
 You can also exchange electronic gift cards.